Skip to main content

 Specific surface area (area per mass) depends on the shape of the particle.
 The particle shaped as a flake, to the left, has a larger surface area than the spherical one.

-The moisture content of the dust is also an important parameter and a dry dust is more reactive than a moist one.
+The moisture content of the dust is also an important parameter, and a dry dust is more reactive than a moist one.
 Multiple studies confirm a clear relationship between the dusts’ reactivity and its particle size and moisture content.
-Currently there is much available data on different materials explosive characteristics, but finding a comparable match could be difficult since the results are so widely dependent on moisture content and particle size - and this particular data is often left out.
+Currently there is much available data on different materials explosive characteristics, but finding a comparable match could be difficult since the results are so widely dependent on moisture content and particle size - and this data is often left out.

 RISE is focusing on improving process safety by performing research projects using advanced numerical tools.
 One example is a collaboration between RISE and Chalmers University of Technology where an open source numerical tool, based on OpenFOAM toolbox, is developed which can be used to simulate dust explosions.
-Data from one of the equipment, the 20 L sphere, can be used for validating the numerical model.
+Data from one of the test equipments, the 20 L sphere, can be used for validating the numerical model.
 This project will give an open source numerical tool with detailed documentation for predicting dust explosion hazards and giving recommendations for plant designs regarding dust explosion risks.

 More information